 Grab Bar Style and Installation

-Grab bar design has improved from the old heavy duty metal bar to a variety of multi-functional attractive grab bar hardware designed to ADA guidelines.
+Grab bar design and installation have improved from the old heavy duty metal bar to a variety of multi-functional attractive grab bar hardware designed to ADA guidelines.
 Is a friend or loved one struggling with mobility in the bathroom?
 Consider adding grab bars.
 Stationary grab bars are permanently mounted to the wall or floor.
 Fold-up grab bars adjacent to the toilet rotate to pivot out of the way when not in use.

 Shower grab bars are located vertically or horizontally on the wall to the side for getting in the shower, and then horizontally along the back for balance and support.
-Visit our Grab Bars page to learn more about grab bars for showers and bathrooms, bathtub grab bars, grab bar availability, disability services and installation options.
+Visit our Grab Bar Installation page to learn more about grab bars for showers and bathrooms, bathtub grab bars, grab bar availability, disability services and installation options.

 Roll-under and Wall Mounted Sinks